In 1988, Nintendo released Super Mario Bros. 3 for

 New power-ups! |

-King Koopa surveys things from his Doomship. |
+King Koopa surveys things from his Doom Ship. |

-and the game was adapted into three direct-to-video
+was adapted into three direct-to-video

 OVAs by Studio Juno.
 Anticipating it would have the same reception in